-The objective of scaling & root planning is to remove etiologic agents which cause inflammation to the gingival (gum) tissue and surrounding bone.
-Common etiologic agents removed by this conventional periodontal therapy include dental plaque and tartar (calculus).
+The objective of scaling & root planing is to remove dental plaque and tartar which cause inflammation to the gingival (gum) tissue and surrounding bone.

-These non-surgical procedures which attempt to completely cleanse the periodontium, work very effectively for individuals suffering from gingivitis (mild gum inflammation) and early to moderate periodontal disease.
+These non-surgical procedures which attempt to completely cleanse the tooth’s support structures, work very effectively for individuals suffering from gingivitis (mild gum inflammation) and early to moderate periodontal disease.

 Reasons for scaling and root planing

-Scaling and root planning can be used both as a preventative measure and as a stand-alone treatment.
+Scaling and root planing can be used both as a preventative measure and as a stand-alone treatment.
 These procedures are performed as a preventative measure for a periodontitis sufferer.